Grow Food for Good®

 Produce

-• Identify a group home or church who would be willing to receive a planting bed from Kindship Farm in order to feed local residents and donate any excess, through GFG, to a local food pantry.
+• Identify a local housing authority, group home, Council on Aging Center, or church who would be willing to receive a garden or raised planting bed from Kindship Farm in order to feed their local residents and donate any excess, through GFG, to a local food pantry.

 • Donate any part of your existing home/farm fresh produce production to a local food pantry through GFG.